Benja-media/Ulink/README.md

 `photo` This is your URL to your avatar!
 Linking directly to your social media avatar is not supported due to CORS restrictions!

+`img_margin` **Depricated** This was a feature that was left from v2.1.6 Change this manualy by visiting the style's stylesheet

 **_Recomeded dimensions is 100x100px!_**

 ## Links